-The AWK-4131A supports SNMP V1/V2c/V3.
+The AWK-3131A supports SNMP V1/V2c/V3.
 SNMP V1 and SNMP V2c use a community string match for authentication, which means that SNMP servers access all objects with read-only or read/write permissions using the community string public/private (default value).
 SNMP V3, which requires you to select an authentication level of MD5 or SHA, is the most secure protocol.
 You can also enable data encryption to enhance data security.

-SNMP security modes and security levels supported by the AWK-4131A are shown in the following table.
+SNMP security modes and security levels supported by the AWK-3131A are shown in the following table.
 Select the security mode and level that will be used to communicate between the SNMP agent and manager.

-Protocol Setting on Authentication Data Method

-Version UI web page Туре Encryption

-SNMP V1, V2c Community string No Use a community string match for

-V1, V2c Read authentication.

-Community

-V1, V2c Community string No Use a community string match for

-Write/Read authentication.

-Community

-SNMP V3 No-Auth No No Use account with admin or user to access

-objects.

-MD5 or SHA Authentication No Provides authentication based on

-based on MD5 or HMAC-MD5, or HMAC-SHA algorithms.

-SHA 8-character passwords are the minimum

-requirement for authentication.

-MD5 or SHA Authentication Data Provides authentication based on HMAC-MD5

-based on MD5 or encryption or HMAC-SHA algorithms, and data

-SHA key encryption key.
-8-character passwords and a

-data encryption key are the minimum

-requirements for authentication and

-encryption.
+Protocol Setting on Authentication Data Method Version UI web page Туре Encryption SNMP V1, V2c Community string No Use a community string match for V1, V2c Read authentication Community V1, V2c Community string No Use a community string match for Write/Read authentication Community SNMP V3 No-Auth No No Use account with admin or user to access objects MD5 or SHA Authentication No Provides authentication based on HMAC-MD5, based on MD5 or or HMAC-SHA algorithms.
+8-character SHA passwords are the minimum requirement for authentication.
+MD5 or SHA Authentication Data Provides authentication based on HMAC-MD5 based on MD5 or encryption or HMAC-SHA algorithms, and data SHA key encryption key.
+8-character passwords and a data encryption key are the minimum requirements for authentication and encryption.